 Crypto agility¶

-WaveLedger ships with NIST-standardized post-quantum primitives, but no one believes the first generation of PQC will be the last.
-Lattice schemes are young.
-Side-channel attacks against ML-DSA exist already.
-SLH-DSA's parameters are conservative because nobody fully trusts the lattice ones.
-New PQC standards are coming.
+WaveLedger ships with NIST-standardized post-quantum primitives.
+The first generation of PQC is unlikely to be the last: lattice schemes are young, side-channel attacks against ML-DSA have been published, SLH-DSA's parameters are conservative because the lattice schemes are not yet fully trusted, and additional PQC standards are in progress.

-A blockchain that hard-codes one signature scheme bets the chain on that scheme staying unbroken forever.
+A blockchain that hard-codes a single signature scheme stakes the chain on that scheme remaining unbroken forever.
 WaveLedger does not take that bet.

 | Surface | Scheme(s) shipped | How to add a new one |